-Tuition and fee payments may be made by personal check (with a valid driver's license and the date of birth of the person signing the check), money order, or cash.
+Tuition and fee payments may be made by personal check (with a valid driver's license and the date of birth of the person signing the check), money order, cash, Mastercard, or Visa.

 PELL Grant Recipients

 In accordance with Title IV of the Higher Education Amendments, refunds of tuition and fees for PELL Grant recipients shall be made to the PELL Grant program and not to the student.